 Note: The filter bar is not displayed by default.
-To display the filter bar, select Options → Show View Filter.
+To display the filter bar, click Options > Show View Filter.

 You can use the filter bar to prevent resources with particular statuses from being displayed in the current view.
-To filter resources with a particular status, click on the corresponding button to that status on the filter bar.
+To filter resources with a particular status, click the corresponding button to that status on the filter bar.